waliens/sldc/README.md

 ## Dependencies

-The framework currently works under Python 2.7 only, but we're working on extending the portability to Python 3.x.
+The framework currently works under Python 2.7 and 3.5.

 The required dependencies are the following :